 - Remove low performing content with no traffic, links or conversions.

-- Start engagements with low difficulty, high passive link volume content.
+- Start engagements with low difficulty, high organic link volume content.

 - Continue to build best-in-class content using SEO best practices, copy, design and development.

-- Prioritize passive link earners in the site architecture.
+- Prioritize organic link earners in the site architecture.

 - Ladder up to high difficulty topics over time using KOB Analysis.